synw/kvsql/README.md

    store = KvStore(inMemory = true);
    ```

-Note: if you don't await your mutations or use `push` you are exposed to
+*Note*: if you don't await your mutations or use `push` you are exposed to
 eventual consistency using this method

 Typed values select sync are available: